bluestillidie00/tcs5/README.md

 ## How to report a bug, or share feedback

-1. **Before opening any item, please validate if there is already something similar or equal to what you are reporting open.**
+1. **Before opening any item, please validate if there is already something similar or equal to what you are reporting open, and that you are using the latest version of the skin.**

    - Reporting the same issue will only create noise.

 2. **Detail it as much as possible.**

-   - E.g., I found this issue under the player profile, or when mousing over this information in the stadium screen the information is not readable.
+   - E.g., I found this issue under the player profile, or when I mouse over this information in the stadium screen the information is not readable.

-3. **Share whitch resolution you are using.**
+3. **Share whitch resolution you are using, and zoom value.**

+   - E.g., I'm using 2560x1440 with 100% zoom.

 4. **Classify if it is a bug or feedback on the title of the issue you are opening.**

    - This will help us make sure we can prioritize things properly, and help you with what we can.
+   - E.g., Bug - Player name text isn't readable in the jersey.

 5. **If you are opening a bug, provide screenshots.**